The Robens Icefall Pro 600 is a warm sleeping bag with the new MicroThermo Ball insulation - a potential replacement for down.

 As well as the compression sack, the sleeping bag has a mesh sack.
 This is for storing the bag uncompressed at home.

-I found this a really warm sleeping bag for a 2-3 season bag.
+I found this a warm sleeping bag for a 2-3 season bag.

-The quality was great, and it packs down to a reasonable size for such a well-insulated bag.
+The quality was excellent, and it packs down to a reasonable size for such a well-insulated bag.

-I’m going to be using this bag a lot more, and so if I find any issues, then I’ll update things here.
-But for now, this definitely gets the thumbs up.
+I will be using this bag a lot more, so if I find any issues, I'll update things here.
+But for now, this gets the thumbs up.